webplatform/docs/tutorials/typography/fontface/index.md

 [http://www.fontsquirrel.com/tools/webfont-generator Font Squirrel] webfonts generator.
 Font Squirrel is a free online tool that uploads your original font, creates the required variants, and zips it up into a downloadable package.

 Naturally, the font variants must all be available on the server to the pages that use them, either in the same folder or a defined path.
 And -- this should go without saying, but let's say it anyway -- you '''must''' be sure that the font you want to use is licensed for web use.
-For this article we're using an absolutely free and web-licensed font called [http://www.fontsquirrel.com/fonts/finger-paint FingerPaint, available (along with many others) at Font Squirrel.
+For this article we're using an absolutely free and web-licensed font called [http://www.fontsquirrel.com/fonts/finger-paint FingerPaint], available (along with many others) at Font Squirrel.

 ===Creating the FontFace Object===